Supplier selection and influence on purchasing and costs

 How can a long-term win-win situation be achieved?

-The aim of every supplier relationship should be to create a sustainable win-win situation in which both parties benefit in the long term.
+The goal of every supplier relationship should be to create a sustainable win-win situation in which both parties benefit over the long term.
+Several factors are crucial to achieving this.

-• Shared vision and goals: A shared vision and agreed objectives are crucial to ensure long-term cooperation.
+• Shared vision and goals: A shared vision and aligned goals are crucial to ensuring long-term collaboration.
+Regular strategic meetings, during which these goals are reviewed and adjusted as needed, are helpful in this regard.

 How can an interim manager support the company in supplier relations and reduce costs?